EnigmaCurry/EnigmaCurry-vcv-pack/README.md

    as your clock source, make sure to turn OFF `Outputs high on reset when not running` in the context menu of CLOCKED.
-(Your clock signal should start low, and then immediately go high when playback begins, starting at bar `1`.)
+(Your clock signal should start low, and then immediately go high when playback begins, counting starts at bar `1`.
+When stopped, the clock should return low.)
  * Tap the `ARM` button, or input a trigger from another source (eg.
    STROKE), to arm recording on next play (or to start recording when already playing.)
 If you want to do many recording takes, you can wire this from the MIDI-CV `STOP` output, and it will automatically re-arm when stopped.
-You can arm while playing or when stopped.
-   When playing, the `ARM` input is quantized according to your selected `Quantize Arming` in the right click context menu.
+When already playing, the `ARM` input is quantized according to your selected `Quantize Arming` in the right click context menu.
 This will let you record exactly on the down beat (clock high) of the next bar x1, x2, x4 etc. or you can turn the quantization `OFF` and record without any delay.
  * Tap the `PLAY` button, or input a trigger from another source (eg.
    STROKE), to start playing.
 If recording is armed, recording will start too.
 Choose whether you want to have `PLAY` be a toggle